 There are different types of problems - with both physical and psychological causes - that can affect a woman's ability to enjoy sex.
-Women of all ages experience sexual difficulties and occasional problems are common.
-But when these are persistent and cause emotional or physical distress, this is classified as female sexual dysfunction.
+These can include:

 Low sexual desire with distress is the most common form of sexual dysfucntion, affecting millions of women, yet it is often undiagnosed.
 Additionally, there is no treatment currently available for women.